 When compared to the other two yarns, the Alegria has a softer handle and a looser spin.
 This would make it more suitable for accessories and garments, although it would be strong enough for socks subject to lighter wear.
 Decreasing the gauge would increase durability, so swatch for your projects with different needles sizes to compare the resulting fabric.

 When choosing yarn for your project, many different factors come into play, even when choosing yarns that are all suitable for knitting socks.
-Think about the desired end properties for the piece, and use these to shape your decision making process.
+Think about the desired end properties of the piece, and use these to shape your decision-making process.
 If you’re unsure, try swatching at different gauges to better inform you of how the yarn will come out.
 And remember, if all else fails, you can rip it out and let the yarn become a whole new project!

 About the Author